![]() |

 A lovely way to start the first morning of May is with a reminder of Lord Whimsy’s post about David Brenner’s moss garden.
-I love moss and don’t care much for water hogging cultivated lawns or obsessively hedge trimmed blandscapes.
+Moss lends such a lovely patina to the landscape or garden unlike the osessively trimmed blandscapes where moss is banned.
 There is a small cottage up the road with a moss path to the door with a big stone at the end in front of the door.
 It’s like an anti-welcome mat.
 I love that.
-We’ve turned up every stone with moss attached and tucked them under shaded places.
-I dream of a bed of soft green moss like the one I napped on in an old growth forest in Oregon or a mossy stone path.
+C.P.
+McDill and I turned up every stone with moss attached and tucked them under shaded places.

 Lack of mossiness aside, the rest of our garden is thriving and the micro-climate we created has held up well to the elements.
 We are still working on the dry laid stone wall that will go all the way around the garden and up the hill.
 Last night we had an unexpected frost.
 It’s an ironic May Eve gift for gardeners, a sort of literal “May Day” for the seedlings and bulbs just beginning to bloom.
 I put tomatoes, peppers, and basil in the potting shed and lit all of the votive candles I could find.